Skip to content

 Roles & Permissions

-Authoriser: An individual responsible for managing organisational information and configuring users, policies, contacts, smart contracts, and the hot wallet.
+Authoriser: An individual responsible for managing organisational information and configuring users, policies, contacts, smart contracts, and the Hot Wallet.
 Each Authoriser can be assigned to a specific scope.
-For example, roles can be segregated into three distinct categories: one authoriser may have permission to manage users and roles, another may oversee smart contract and hot wallet configurations, while the third may be tasked with managing contacts and policies.
+For example, roles can be segregated into several distinct scopes: one Authoriser may manage users and roles, another may oversee smart contract and Hot Wallet configurations, while a third may be responsible for managing contacts and policies.

-Signer: A designated entity responsible for account creation, executing transactions, and signing messages.
-This entity can either be a human user managing the process manually or a machine assigned to perform automated tasks.
-You have the flexibility to define the coins or tokens and the scope within which a signer can operate.
+Signer: A designated entity responsible for wallet account creation, executing transactions, and signing messages.
+This entity can be either a human user managing the process manually or a machine assigned to perform automated tasks invoked from the Hot Wallet.
+The Authoriser defines the networks, tokens, and operational scope within which a Signer can act.

 Contacts

-A contact, representing the address of a coin or token account, can serve as either a destination or a signer.
-A destination indicates that the address is now eligible to receive all outgoing transactions.
-On the other hand, a signer is a designated address that can participate in the creation of a multi-signature account.
+A contact represents the address or public key of a native or token account and can be designated either as a destination or as a signer.
+A destination indicates that the address is eligible to receive outgoing transactions.
+A signer is a designated address that can participate in the creation of a multi-signature account.

-These measures are implemented to facilitate organisational governance, ensuring that no single individual, such as the signer, can unilaterally send transactions or enlist others to join a multi-signature account without oversight.
+These controls are designed to support organisational governance, ensuring that no single individual, such as a signer can unilaterally send transactions or add other signers to a multi-signature account without appropriate oversight.

 Policies